Contact metric three manifolds and Lorentzian geometry with torsion in six-dimensional supergravity

 \section{Null contact metric structures}

 The case of $\varepsilon\,$-contact metric structures with null Reeb vector field ($\varepsilon = 0$) seems to be new in the literature and thus deserves further attention.
 For simplicity in the exposition, we will refer to Lorentzian $\varepsilon\,$-contact metric structures with $\varepsilon = 0$ simply as null contact structures.
 The definition of null contact metric structure allows for the Reeb vector field to be identically zero.
 We will refer to this case as being \emph{trivial}.
 Unless otherwise specified, we will always consider non-trivial null contact metric structures.
-We recall that Lemma \ref{lemma:phiproperties} applied to a null contact structure $(g,\alpha)$ implies: